benbo/WSGAN-paper/README.md

 # --data_path # specifies where to find the dataset or where to download it to
 ```

 NOTE: the code will seeminlgy hang for a while after the first epoch (epoch 0) .
 This is because FID is computed for the first time, which takes a while as the dataset and fake images are passed through an inception network.
-By default, FID will be computed ewvery 10 epochs.
+By default, FID will be computed every 10 epochs.

 Use tensorboard to view the training progress:
 ```bash